EDUCATIONAL RESOURCES FOR LOAN

 Suitcase for Survival

-This teaching kit, containing confiscated endangered species items obtained from the U.S. Fish and Wildlife Service together with education materials prepared by World Wildlife Fund, is available for loan to middle school educators upon completion of a zoo-sponsored teacher workshop concerning international wildlife trade and its serious impact on animal survival.
-Consult the zoo’s educators’ newsletter, Zoo Edition, or call 206-548-2424 for dates and times of upcoming teacher workshops.
+The Suitcase for Survival, containing confiscated endangered species items obtained from the U.S. Fish and Wildlife Service together with education materials prepared by World Wildlife Fund, is available for loan to upper elementary through high school educators upon completion of a zoo-sponsored teacher workshop concerning international wildlife trade and its serious impact on animal survival.
+See our Educator Professional Development page or call 206-548-2424 for dates and times of upcoming teacher workshops.

 Other Local Resources for Loan Kits

-Topics: Raptors, local birds, rainforests, old growth forests, bird flight physics, and bird song identification.
+Kit topics include: raptors, local birds, bird adaptations and flight physics, outdoor birding basics, and bird song identification.